Compare 60 lenders in under 2 minutesLoan Amount

 This type of funding is providing to overcome issues associated with slow-paying customers.
 This funding provides a percentage of the value of the invoice from the lender at the time the invoice is raised.
 The balance is paid when the customer pays the invoice total to the lender.
 Suitability of funding products to a particular enterprise will be dependent on individual requirements.

 This type of funding product is arranged with terms based on individual requirements.
 A percentage of the total invoice amount is paid to the business when the invoice is raised.
 The balance when the customer makes the payment to the lender.
-Timing of how much is received is dependent on the arrangements agreed upon between the lender and the business.
+Timing of how much is received is dependent on the arrangements agreed upon between the lender and the entity.

 Interest is charged on the funds which are paid initially, at the time the invoice is raised.
 The amount of interest payable will depend on what percentage of the invoice value is required at that time and how long the customer takes to pay the invoice amount to the lender.
 A fee for the service is also charged by the lender.

-The most appropriate form of commercial funding will depend on the individual requirements of the business.
+The most appropriate form of commercial funding will depend on the individual requirements of the enterprise.
 These issues may be discussed with the accountant.
 Overdraft can be a flexible and versatile product which can be arranged as an ongoing draw-down facility.
 This may be used to cover timing between issuing and receipt of invoices.
 It may also support an operation during quieter or lower income periods.
 Invoice Finance is a specialist and specific product which directly addresses the timing of payment of invoices.
 The two products have differing purposes.

 Operators can consider a number of issues when deciding what percentage of the invoice value to be requested in this facility.
-The income required to support the business and cover costs until the full amount is received is a key consideration.
+The income required to support the venture and cover costs until the full amount is received is a key consideration.
 The percentage can vary depending on individual requirements and is agreed by negotiation with the lender.

 This type of funding is designed to provide a set percentage, not the full amount, of the invoice value at the time the invoice is issued.
 The amount required is considered by the operator and negotiated with the lender.
 Where a larger percentage is requested, more interest would be payable.

-Individual requirements of a business will determine the suitability of this type of funding solution.
+Individual requirements of an enterprise will determine the suitability of this type of funding solution.
 This is a specialist product, structured to address a specific need of creditors receiving a portion of outstanding payments promptly.
 Where the funding needs of an enterprise are more broad and stem from other issues, alternative products may be considered.
 Cash flow issues may be addressed with an overdraft facility or a secured or unsecured loan.

 The costs involved in utilising this product are the interest payable and the service fee.
 Lenders charge a fee for the service.
 These fees vary with different providers.
 Interest is charged on the funding extended and will be dependent on the time the customer takes to finalise the invoice payment.
 Interest rates are negotiated on an individual basis.